-How Clothing Empowers These 5 Women To Get Sh*t Done
+How Clothing Empowers These 5 Women To Take Charge

 When preparing for a job interview, there's one saying that most candidates follow: "Dress for the job you want, not the job you have."
 But, you may be taking your ability to achieve that level of professionalism for granted, because many women in America don't have access to work or business clothes.
 Fortunately, there are organizations like Dress For Success, which, according to its website, "Empowers women to achieve economic independence by providing a network of support, professional attire and the development tools to help women thrive in work and in life."
 The organization celebrated its 20th anniversary recently in New York City with a special fundraising gala, bringing together dozens of powerful women who each value the life-changing opportunities Dress For Success offers women and the empowering effect clothing can have in the workplace and beyond.

 "I think just being able to look the part instills the confidence in a woman who is interviewing and really impacts how she interviews," Miss USA 2016 winner Deshauna Barber tells Bustle on the Dress For Success 20th Anniversary red carpet.
 "Image is everything sometimes and, as women, when we’re walking into a professional setting, it’s important to look the part.
 That’s hard to do if we don’t have the right dress, or the right suit, or the right heels."

 Fashion designer Nicole Miller was also on hand to show her ongoing support and to celebrate this important milestone.
 As a longtime partner of Dress For Success and a prominent member in the fashion industry, Miller has seen the positive impact that wearing a powerful outfit can make on women firsthand.
 "It gives you confidence.
 And the one thing that I always say is, 'If you feel comfortable and you feel that you look good, it gives you confidence,'" she says.
 "And no matter what it is, whether you’re going to a black-tie event or to a job interview, the clothes will give you power."